publisha/publisha.github.io/_posts/2017/2017-03-31-spread-video-fxl-epub.md

 ## Why do we need to edit the XHTML?

 Blame Adobe!
-When the ePub is exported to fixed-layout specifying `Convert Spread to Landscape` a single XHTML document is created for the pair of pages, however, a `<div>` for each page is created with _inline styling_ but **no** id or class name.
-This means we cannot target this with our own CSS.
+When the ePub is exported to fixed-layout specifying `Convert Spread to Landscape` a single XHTML document is created for the pair of pages, however, a `<div>` for each page is created with _inline styling_ but **no** id or class name. [^1].

 ## Here are the steps then.